leonjza/frida-boot/course/2-chapter-2/sleep.md

 ]
 ```

-The return fo that should be a pretty large list!
+The return of that should be a pretty large list!
 Thankfully we could use JavaScript to filter the results down using the `filter()` function on the array that `enumerateExports()` returns.

 ```text
 [Local::pew]-> Process.getModuleByName("libc-2.30.so").enumerateExports().filter(function(n) { return n.name == "sleep"; } );